awslabs/sockeye/docs/tutorials/wmt.md

 There are basically three ways of tracking the training progress: the training log and log file, the metrics file and tensorboard.
 In addition to printing training and validation metrics on stdout Sockeye also keeps track of them in the file `wmt_model/metrics`.
 Here you find all relevant metrics that were calculated during checkpointing.

-[tensorboard](https://github.com/awslabs/mxboard) allows for monitoring training and validation metrics in a browser.
+Tensorboard allows for monitoring training and validation metrics in a browser.
-If you have installed it (`pip install mxboard`), Sockeye will log training events in a Tensorboard file that can be visualized with Tensorboard (`pip install tensorboard`)
+Sockeye will log training events in a Tensorboard file that can be visualized with Tensorboard (`pip install tensorboard`)

 ```bash
 tensorboard --logdir .